overcyber/skill_HomeAssistant/README.md

 commands that control groups of switch.<entityName> devices.

-Device states get updated every 5 minutes or when you ask " whats the state of the *device name*"
+Device states get updated every 5 minutes or when you ask " whats the state of the *device name*" It will also tell you how long until sunset, sunrise, dusk and dawn.

 *Pre Req's* -
 - Make sure you're running the latest version of Home Assistant ( minimum is version 0107.5)